OpenSSH visual host fingerprint representation

 With the visual host key fingerprint, users can tell whether they recognize an ssh key by its pattern.
 When using SSH to connect to other machines, a representation of the key is displayed for review.

-OpenSSH 5.1 and later for visual remote host fingerprinting.
-The basic concept is that it’s much easier for the human brain to notice a change in a visual pattern than in a string of hex digits.
-To turn it on, simply add a line that says
+OpenSSH 5.1 and later supports visual remote host fingerprinting.
+The basic concept is that it’s much easier to notice a change in a visual pattern than in a string of hex digits.
+To activate, add the following line to your ~/.ssh/config file.

 Next, restart ssh to enable the change.
 This may be done with a command in "gnome-terminal" or other consol client:

 service sshd restart

 When you go SSH into a server, you’ll see a visual representation of the remote host fingerprint, as shown below:

 | + . |

 | .
 B . |